Nuno Pereira (athlete)

-Nuno Pereira (Funchal, Madeira, 27 November 2000) is a Portuguese athlete specialized in the 800, 1500 and 3000 metres events.
+Nuno Pereira (born 27 November 2000) is a Portuguese athlete specialized in the 800, 1500 and 3000 metres events.

 Starting in Triathlon in his youth, he switched to athletics at the age of 16, becoming U18 national vice-champion that same year.
 In 2019, he became European U20 champion in the 1500 metres, becoming the second madeiran-born athlete to win a global medal in Athletics (the first one being Alberto Paulo) and the first one to win a European title (in Athletics).

 He is fourth in Portugal's 1500 meters and 3000 metres indoor all time lists.

 Career

 2017

 In his first year solely focused in Athletics, he finished second in 800 and 1500 metres in Portugal's U18 National Championships, after winning a silver medal in the 800 metres indoor at the Portugal's U18 indoor National Championships.
 That same year, he represented Portugal in a Spain-Portugal meeting, achieving the second position in the 1500 meters.